The impact of RPA on the BPO industry

 What are the challenges of business process outsourcing?

-A change in the political party or situation can significantly harm the business process automation industry.
+A change in the political party or situation can significantly harm the business process outsourcing industry.
 A significant shift in the political paradigm, especially in Europe or America, can drastically affect the global BPO industry.
 And having to keep up with these, along with all the workload, can sometimes be very frustrating.

 For instance, any form of falling economy can somewhat force the country's government to pass any bill that hampers the flow of outsourcing to a different country.